Anirudh11V/Learning_Management_System/lms/README.md

 	-Instructor user flow.
 		1.Login: login with an instructor account at http://127.0.0.1:8000/.
 		2.Browse course: instructor can view course details, but they cannot enroll in course.
-		3.My Dashboard: Dedicated instructor dashboard for managing their own courses.
+		3.My Dashboard: Dedicated instructor dashboard for managing their own courses and seperate interface for instructors to view student progress.
 		4.Course create: click on Add new course in instructor dashboard and fill up details, set is_published= True.
 		5.Module create: After creation of course now in course user can see a button to Add new module.
 			After module created instructor have access to Edit/Delete/Add new lesson for every module.